YoteZip/LinuxCrackingBible/DRM/SteamDRM-Windows/defeating_steamdrm_windows.md

 It is trivially unwrapped by a tool named [Steamless](https://github.com/atom0s/Steamless).
 Grab the latest release and put it in your toolkit.
 Steamless is a Windows application, but it works well enough through Wine.
 It comes with a GUI and CLI version - the CLI version should be a bit easier to use on Linux, but I didn't have any trouble running the GUI either.
 To set up a Wine prefix that can run Steamless, you need to run `WINEPREFIX=/path/to/wine/prefix winetricks -q dotnet48`, or omit `WINEPREFIX` to use the normal system prefix.

+**TEMP NOTE**: Steamless 3.1.0.5 is currently throwing `System.ArgumentOutOfRangeException: Index was out of range.
+Must be non-negative and less than the size of the collection` on specific files, whereas the older 3.1.0.3 does not.
+Track this bug report [here](https://github.com/atom0s/Steamless/issues/123).
+Feel free to use 3.1.0.5 in the meantime but if it causes an error on an executable you should go back to 3.1.0.3 until it's fixed.

 # Cracking Guide

 For our walkthrough we'll be cracking SteamDRM on Call of Duty - World at War.
 This game is easy to source via cs.rin's SCS (thread ID `55959`).
 This game only uses SteamDRM for protection.